 - Local news about business, church, and school events

 - Letters to the editor

 This was something that wasn’t passed down through the generations so I was glad to discover it through this resource.
-Which leads me to two point about newspapers.
+This leads me to two points about newspapers.